cadet/CADET-Semi-Analytic/README.md

 The Chromatography Analysis and Design Toolkit (CADET) is developed at the Institute of Bio- and Geosciences 1 (IBG-1) of Forschungszentrum Jülich (FZJ) under supervision of Dr. Eric von Lieres.
 This is the semi analytic extension of the [core CADET project](https://github.com/modsim/cadet), of which both are freely distributed (under the terms of the GPLv3) as a contribution to the scientific community.
 If you find it useful for your own work, we would appreciate acknowledgements of this software and citations of our papers:

-* S. Leweke, E. von Lieres: Fast arbitrary order moments and arbitrary precision solution of the general rate model of column liquid chromatography with linear isotherm, Computers and Chemical Engineering, submitted.
+* S. Leweke, E. von Lieres (2016): [Fast arbitrary order moments and arbitrary precision solution of the general rate model of column liquid chromatography with linear isotherm](https://doi.org/10.1016/j.compchemeng.2015.09.009), Computers & Chemical Engineering, 84, 350–362.

 ## Features